chrisbouchard/neovide-nightly/README.md

-I have a server set up using [chrisbouchard/copr-nightly-trigger][copr-nightly-trigger] to trigger a build every night to trigger a build every night around midnight EST.  The Copr project is also configured to rebuild whenever I push a new commit to this project.
+I have a server set up using [chrisbouchard/copr-nightly-trigger][copr-nightly-trigger] to trigger a build every night around midnight EST. The Copr project is also configured to rebuild whenever I push a new commit to this project.

 The RPM's version is based on the result of `git describe --tags HEAD` for the Neovide project.
 It will be something like `0.7.0~dev.13.gd8d6f4e`, where